Harika-SVL/Shell-Scripting/notes.md

 ![Alt text](shots/42.PNG)

 * The options set are as follows :
-    * h: short for hash all
+    * h : short for hash all
-    * i: Shows it's interactive
+    * i : Shows it's interactive
-    * m: short for monitor
+    * m : short for monitor
-    * B: allows brace expansion. “`mkdir dir{1,2}
+    * B : allows brace expansion : “`mkdir dir{1,2}
-    * H: allows history expansion of running commands
+    * H : allows history expansion of running commands

 ### Setting default values to parameters

-* -z    Checks if the given string operand size is zero; if it is zero length, then it returns true.    [ -z $a ] is not true.
+* -z : Checks if the given string operand size is zero; if it is zero length, then it returns true.    [ -z $a ] is not true.
-* -n    Checks if the given string operand size is non-zero; if it is nonzero length, then it returns true.    [ -n $a ] is not false.
+* -n : Checks if the given string operand size is non-zero; if it is non-zero length, then it returns true.    [ -n $a ] is not false.
 * It's often a good practice to assign default values for non-critical parameters.
 See the below example and execute it
 ```
 #!/bin/bash